uswitch/trustyle/src/compounds/product-table/README.md

 These sections will be especially important to know when writing addons.

-There are two ways to add cells to the body of a rate table row: as children (where they are added to the grid) and as addons (where the positioning is a bit more configurable).
+There are two ways to add cells to the body of a product table row: as children (where they are added to the grid) and as addons (where the positioning is a bit more configurable).
 In the grid the cell components and the order they're specified in is responsible for layout, while with addons you get full control